lucabgit/gojo-spotify/README.md

 Disclaimer: This is an edit of https://github.com/Motschen/Retroblur

-The color.ini and theme.js have been edited and customized.
+The color.ini user.css and theme.js have been edited and customized.

 # Step by step installation guide - Windows